 I've got a degree in physics and astrophysics, so I'm very familiar with physics at high school and introductory college levels, not to mention that I love it and I've learned all the fun anecdotes and examples that can make physics more fun for those who don't share my love.
 Physics and astronomy both require a strong background in math, so I can tutor in that as well, though I'll admit, I don't love it quite as much.

 I've done well on quite a few standardized tests.
 In high school I got 6 5s and 3 4s on my APs, as well as a combined score of 2210 on my SAT and a 168 and 164 on my GREs.
 I know the strategies you need to prepare for standardized tests and a lot of the study habits and mindsets carry over from other areas of academics, so I know how to teach them well.
-Additionally, I'm currently studying for the LSAT, so I know what students are going through.

 Tutoring is a passion of mine, I've done it for years as a volunteer and professional and I frequently annoy my younger sisters with my offers to help them on their homework (they don't like physics and just want to put in the minimum effort to get a passing grade, alas), so I really look forward to looking with any students who want my help.

-University of California-Berkeley - Bachelors, Physics and Astrophysics
+Undergraduate Degree: University of California-Berkeley - Bachelors, Physics and Astrophysics

 What is your teaching philosophy?